General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

-The solution of \citet{Shakura76} for the inner region of the disk is radiation pressure dominated and thermally unstable. \citet{Piran78} found a stability criteria for thin disks based on the dependence of the cooling and dissipative terms with the surface density since they are expected to have different slopes.
-Unlike these predictions, and similar to the findings of \citet{Mishra16} and \citet{Sadowski16c,Sadowski16d}, our simulations exhibit thermally stable disks, likely due to the large amount of magnetic flux in the which can provide a magnetic pressure strong enough to keep the disk stable.
+The solution of \citet{Shakura76} for the inner region of the disk is radiation pressure dominated and thermally unstable. \citet{Piran78} found a stability criteria for thin disks based on the dependence of the cooling and dissipative terms with the surface density since they are expected to have different slopes and this has been confirmed by \citet{Mishra16}.
+Unlike these predictions, and similar to the findings of \citet{Sadowski16c,Sadowski16d}, our simulations exhibit thermally stable disks, likely due to the large amount of magnetic flux which can provide a magnetic pressure support strong enough to keep the disk stable.
 Over the $30,000-40,000R_g/c$ time period for RADHR we found that the disk has reached thermal equilibrium only in the inner parts, not having enough time to reach an equilibrium state further out.
 We determine that a given radius has reached thermal equilibrium when that part of the disk has reached inflow/outflow quasi-equilibrium and the scale height, in part governed by vertical radiative transport and pressure support evolving under temperature evolution, stabilizes to roughly a fixed value.

 Finally the plot of the suppression factor ($S_d$) shows that initially our disk is not MAD (MAD region has $S_d<$0.5) and at the end our simulation has reached the MAD poloidal flux limit out to a radius of 16$R_g$, while the simulation MADiHR was already in the MAD state up to a radius of 30$R_g$.